Importance of Malware free websites and servers

 The Rockingham County School District administration states that payroll and social security information had been stored on a server that had not got infected, and hence the data was safe.
 They report that the antivirus solution prevented the malware from spreading to other systems, which prevented more damage.

 The Emotet is a sophisticated malware.
 Cyber security experts state that removing Emotet from infected servers and other machines would be difficult.
 The malware can maintain a low profile for a specific period before activating itself.
 Emotet embeds itself in the system and it is quite difficult to remove.

 The district administration had asked teachers and staff to leave back their systems during the winter break to get them cleaned of malware.

 Implications of the Emotet Infection

-The district is also recommending employees and students to check all the devices that they may have connected to a school device.
-They have asked people to change their password, in case any login credentials or emails had been stolen.
+The district is also recommending employees and students check all the devices that they may have connected to a school device.
+They have asked people to change their passwords, in case any login credentials or emails had been stolen.

 Prudent Security Measures